Zeyad-Elgamal/GitHubCloneProject/README.md

-This is the description of my repo
+# GitHubCloneProject
+This repository is used to practice branching, merging, and resolving merge conflicts.